-- We are committed to recruiting, appointing and employing staff in accordance with all relevant legislation and best practice. - We use Ofsted guidance on obtaining references and criminal record checks through the Criminal Records Bureau for staff and volunteers who will work so closely with children. - The applicant who best fits the criteria for the job is employed subject to two references being taken up, a CRB check and a probation period. - We monitor our application process to ensure that it is fair and accessible. - We seek out staff training opportunities to enable staff to develop their knowledge enabling them to put into practice what they learn and placing this into the curriculum plans, giving the children the opportunity to learn more.
+- We are committed to recruiting, appointing and employing staff in accordance with all relevant legislation and best practice. - We use Ofsted guidance on obtaining references and DBS checks for staff and volunteers who will work so closely with children. - The applicant who best fits the criteria for the job is employed subject to two references being taken up, a DBS check and a probation period. - We monitor our application process to ensure that it is fair and accessible. - We seek out staff training opportunities to enable staff to develop their knowledge enabling them to put into practice what they learn and placing this into the curriculum plans, giving the children the opportunity to learn more.